-PROCEDURAL PROVISIONS
+BOOK IV: PROCEDURAL PROVISIONS

-INQUIRIES AND LAWSUITS FOR MARITIME ACCIDENTS
+CHAPTER I INQUIRIES AND LAWSUITS FOR MARITIME ACCIDENTS

-Article 174 Summary inquiry
+Article 174 Summary Inquiry

-The authorities indicated sub. article 27, after completion of assistance operations, must make summary inquiries on the causes and circumstances and take the necessary measure to keep under control things and elements useful for further investigations.
+The authorities indicated in sub.
+Article 27, after completion of assistance operations, must take summary inquiries on the causes and circumstances and take the necessary measure to keep under control things and elements useful for further investigations.

-If the vessel involved in the accident flies a foreign flag, the above authorities can proceed as indicated above only if Somali vessels are also involved or if damages to the Administration have arisen.
+If the vessel involved in the accident files a foreign, the above authorities can proceed as indicated above only if Somaliland vessel are also involved or if damages to the administration have arisen.
 The inquiring authority draws up a report regarding the investigation made and measures taken in order to keep evidence of the accident.